lgaudencio/geography-quiz/README.md

 * Canva
     * Canva was used to create the logo in the header, also, that same image was used to create the favicon.

+* Uizard
+    * Uizard was used to create the wireframes for this project.

 ## Wireframes